 Appealing a court’s prior decision is an entirely different process than is winning a case at trial.
 When defending against a criminal charge in trial, your Connecticut appeals lawyer must present evidence, witnesses, and legal arguments to support your case.
 In contrast, an appeal focuses solely on the legal issues that were argued and determined at the trial level.

 If you have been convicted of a crime and want to appeal your verdict, you will have to prove that the law was not followed during your original trial proceedings.
-Because the success of your appeal will depend on purely legal issues, obtaining the assistance of experienced appeals attorney in Stamford is very important.
+Because the success of your appeal will depend on purely legal issues, obtaining the assistance of experienced appeals attorney in Connecticut is very important.

 You will need someone who can communicate to the court the legal reasons why your prior verdict should be overturned.
 A successful appeal can result in your sentence being reduced or modified, or an entirely new trial being ordered.

 Anyone who is convicted of a crime in the state of Connecticut is entitled to appeal the trial court’s decision.
 A successful appeal can result in you receiving a more lenient sentence, or being given the opportunity to present your defenses anew.